flaviameteoro/EMPIRE_PF/src/DOC_README.txt

 \section trajectories Outputting trajectories of model variables

 This is controlled by \link pf_control::pf_control_type::use_traj use_traj \endlink in \link pf_control::parse_pf_parameters empire.nml \endlink  and for more information see \link traj_data::setup_traj setup_traj \endlink.

+\section ensemble_covariances Outputting covariances of the ensemble

+EMPIRE has the ability to output the ensemble covariance matrices throughout the run.
+This is controlled by the optional namelist &mat_pf in @ref empire.nml.
+For more information see @ref matrix_pf::matrix_pf_data.
+Note however, that this will output a large matrix -- if the state dimension of the model is large, this is likely not a good thing to compute!

 */

 /*! \page citing How to Cite EMPIRE